Avoid Equivolume and Use These 6 Proven Charts

 6. Point & Figure Charts

 Point & figure charts have been around for centuries and are still widely used by technical traders today.
 These charts use X’s and O’s to indicate price movements.
-Xs indicate rising prices, and Os stand for falling prices.
+Xs indicate rising prices, and Os stands for falling prices.

 Point & Figure (P&F) Charts Explained